Hello!

-My current work examines how Portuguese–English bilinguals interpret motion events in English during reading.
+My current work, developed in collaboration with researchers at McMaster University (Canada), examines how Portuguese–English bilinguals process motion events in English during reading.
 Using experimental methods, I investigate how conceptual representations may be reorganized through bilingual experience.

 "But what if language is not so much a garment as a prepared road or groove?"